Playstore Icon

 Give them the option to open a savings account to save up money for their wants.

-• Set up their Bank Account
+2) Set up Bank Account as a Teenager

 Setting up your teenager's first bank account is a turning point in their life, just like losing a tooth or learning to drive.